 11. Light Blue Walls

-Decorating your walls with light blue shades naturally creates a calming atmosphere for any small bathroom or shower room, and when the above storage hacks are put to use, naturally the entire space feels greater.
+Decorating your walls with blue shades naturally creates a calming atmosphere for any small bathroom or shower room, and when the above storage hacks are put to use, naturally the entire space feels greater.
 The opportunities are endless with the serene colour and blue pairs perfectly with metallics, such as brass and copper.

 12. Colour Consistency

 Keeping the theme simple and consistent often makes a small bathroom feel more spacious, perhaps consider a simple all-white scheme.
-When teamed together with glossy wall tiles and welcoming and shabby chic accessories, it can feel much more welcoming.
+When teamed together with glossy wall tiles and industrial accessories, it can feel much more welcoming.

 13. One Tile Wonder

-By using a consistent tile throughout the whole of the bathroom, you make the bathroom seem more open and less restricted.
+A consistent tile throughout the whole of the bathroom makes the space seem more open and less restricted.
 Glass features like a shower door enhance this technique also, as it allows the light to cascade more across the room, opening it up and creating the illusion of more space.

 14. Tile Vertically

 Adding vertical tiles to the entire surface gives the illusion of greater space.
 Especially by incorporating mosaic tiles, as they help create visual interest.

 15. Iridescent Backsplash